takaito1/optint_wod_o2/README.md

 # optint_wod_o2
 Optimal Interpolation of historical dissolved oxygen data from the World Ocean Database.
-This code set requires python (jupyter notebook) and MATLAB
+This code set requires python (jupyter notebook) and MATLAB.
+See requirements.txt for the list of required python packages

 ## Objective:
 - Assess global dissolved oxygen inventory trend